 Understanding OAuth, which handles user authentication, is a major hurdle for rookie Rails developers.
 We had issues saving the user login data to a database, as a result we had to hard code the information into the application.
 This will be fixed in the next version.

-Were considering several things for the next version of Dashboardly.
+Were considering several things for the next version.
 Custom dates and dashboard headers will are next on my to-do list.